-Cards’ Pujols hits 700th career home run, 4th to reach mark
+Cards’ Pujols hits 700th home run, 4th player to reach mark

-LOS ANGELES (AP) — St. Louis Cardinals slugger Albert Pujols hit his 700th career home run on Friday night, connecting for his second drive of the game against the Los Angeles Dodgers and becoming the fourth player to reach the milestone in major league history.
+LOS ANGELES (AP) — St. Louis Cardinals slugger Albert Pujols hit his 700th home run on Friday night, connecting for his second drive of the game against the Los Angeles Dodgers and becoming the fourth player to reach the milestone in major league history.

+A man wearing a blue Dodgers shirt with Hideo Nomo’s No. 16 on the back snagged the 700th homer ball.
+He was whisked out of Dodger Stadium flanked by 10 security personnel into a waiting SUV.

-The 42-year-old Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth at Dodger Stadium.
+Showing the pop from his younger, dominant days, the 42-year-old Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth.

 With the drive in the final days of his last big league season, Pujols joined Barry Bonds (762 homers), Hank Aaron (755) and Babe Ruth (714) in one of baseball’s most exclusive clubs.

-It’s been a remarkable run for Pujols.
+It’s been a remarkable and resurgent run for Pujols.
 This was his 14th home run since the start of August for the NL Central-leading Cardinals, and his 21st of the season.

 Pujols’ historic homer was a three-run shot against Dodgers reliever Phil Bickford.
-The ball landed in the first few rows of the left-field pavilion, the same location his two-run shot touched down the previous inning off left-hander Andrew Heaney.
+The ball landed in the first couple rows of the left-field pavilion, the same location his two-run shot touched down the previous inning off left-hander Andrew Heaney.

+He jogged around the bases smiling all the way.
+After crossing the plate and pointing his fingers skyward, Pujols went over to greet fellow Dominican and former Dodgers star Adrian Beltre.
+They high-fived through the protective netting.

+Then he was off to the Cardinals dugout, getting hugs and congratulations every step of the way.

 Pujols received a prolonged standing ovation from the crowd — he finished out last season while playing for the Dodgers.
 He took a curtain call, raising his cap in acknowledgment.